kojurohan42/okay-journey-flutter-CameraApp/README.md

 # camera_app

 This is a flutter application that captures the image using the device camera and displays the image.
+The apk is located in the main directory

 ## Getting Started